Great Henny

-Great Henny is a village and civil parish near Sudbury, in the Braintree district, in the county of Essex, England.
-Nearby settlements include the villages of Little Henny and Twinstead.
+Great Henny is a village and civil parish in the Braintree district in the county of Essex, England.
+Nearby settlements include the villages of Little Henny and Twinstead and the Suffolk market town of Sudbury.
 The hamlet of Henny Street, within the parish, is on the River Stour which forms the parish's eastern border.
+At the 2021 census the parish had a population of 141.

+Great Henny shares a grouped parish council with the neighbouring parishes of Little Henny, Middleton, and Twinstead, called The Hennys, Middleton and Twinstead Parish Council.

 Location

 In 1870 the parish was described as "on the river Stour and the Sudbury railway, at the boundary with Suffolk, 2 miles S of Sudbury r. station.
 Post town, Sudbury."
 Great Henny is approximately 11 mi north-west of Colchester and 11 miles north-east of Braintree.

 St Mary's Church

 St Mary's Church is the only church within the parish, and is the Church of St Mary the Virgin.
 The church is thought to have first been built in the 11th or 12th century and then later extended in the 14th century.
 The church is also registered as a Small Place of Pilgrimage.
 It is a Grade II* listed building.